v12technology/fluxtion/README.md

 ### Injected reuse
 Like any good system it is good to re-use existing well tested behaviour.
 This is the same for event processing systems.
 It is possible to "inject" a whole event process chain as a group.
 For example in trading application we can inject a volatility calculation, that comprises many node and and different event types.
 Injecting saves describing repeatable behaviours making systems quicker to build
 **Example to be added**
-## Integrating with client code
-Traditional stream processors have an ingest, transform and publish cycle.
-When moving from analytics to actually taking actions there is a barrier to integrating the output with the client application.
-With Fluxtion client code is integrated into the generated processor and invoked directly.
-## Pipeline vs graph processing
-Fluxtion is built as a graph processor and not a pipeline.
-A pipeline has a single entry point and single execution path, a graph processor has multiple entry points multiple execution paths.
-Handling heterogeneous event types in a unique fashion is the default behaviour.
-In fact the more complex the problem the greater the advantage that Fluxtion displays.
-## Documentation
-Check out detailed documentation at [gitbook](https://fluxtion.gitbook.io/docs/).
-This is undergoing active development so please check regularly.

 ## Contributing
 We welcome contributions to the project.
 Detailed information on our ways of working will be written in time.
 In brief our goals are:

 * Sign the [Fluxtion Contributor Licence Agreement](https://github.com/v12technology/fluxtion/blob/master/contributorLicenseAgreement).
 * Author a change with suitabke test case and documentation.
 * Push your changes to a fork.
 * Submit a pull request.
 ## License
 Fluxtion is licensed under the [Server Side Public License](https://www.mongodb.com/licensing/server-side-public-license).
 This license is created by MongoDb, for further info see [FAQ](https://www.mongodb.com/licensing/server-side-public-license/faq) and comparison with [AGPL v3.0](https://www.mongodb.com/licensing/server-side-public-license/faq).

 **This README is a work in progress and will be updating regularly**